 On 3 March, I went to hear Rebecca Corbett Investigations Editor of the New York Times give a lecture for the Reuters Institute for the Study of Journalism at LMH.
 She spoke in particular about their investigations into Harvey Weinstein and Donald Trump and the challenges these present for the teams of journalists involved.
 She also explained the particular difficulties of investigating Pres Trump given the polarisation inn American politics.

 I have nearly completed Seth Abramson’s excellent book about Trump and Russia called Proof of Collusion.
-I have also been reading Cherry by Sarah Wheeler about Apsley Cherry Gerrard, an English explorer of Antarctica.
+I have also been reading Cherry by Sara Wheeler about Apsley Cherry Gerrard, an English explorer of Antarctica.
 Sarah will be our Royal Literary Fund writer in residence next year.